Clomid vs Letrozole for Fertility

 Clomid Mechanism of Function

-Clomid is a selective estrogen receptor modulator meaning it blocks estrogen receptors in the brain.
-By blocking estrogen receptors, the brain is tricked into believing there are low levels of estrogen which again, triggers the pituitary to make more FSH and LH.
+Clomid is a selective estrogen receptor modulator, meaning it blocks estrogen receptors in the brain.
+By blocking estrogen receptors, the brain is tricked into believing there are low levels of estrogen, which again triggers the pituitary to make more FSH and LH.

 Letrozole Mechanism of Function